jygastaud/hugo-microtypo/README.md

 That project is a try to build a Hugo module by porting [Jekyll Microtypo](https://github.com/borisschapira/jekyll-microtypo)

+## Requirements

+Git
+Hugo > v0.58.0
+go > 1.12

 ## Installation

+1. (Optional) If your hugo site is not already a Go module, initialize it with `go mod init` and the URL of your repository at the root of your project:

+`go init github.com/username/repository`

+It should create a `go.mod` file.

-* Add the module to your configuration
+2. Add the module to your Hugo configuration file:

-TOML example
+TOML example:

 ```toml
 [module]